susiemartin/uncoupling-bmi/README.md

 # Martin et al. Disease consequences of higher adiposity uncoupled from its adverse metabolic effects using mendelian randomisation. eLife, 11:e72452, 2022.

-Scripts used to conduct original analyses (https://elifesciences.org/articles/72452) and updated results based on larger GWAS releases since publication.
+Scripts used to conduct analyses (https://elifesciences.org/articles/72452) and updated results based on larger GWAS releases since publication.

 ## R scripts used to conduct analyses and generate results tables